-Transform Your Vintage Silver Spoons with this Spoon Craft using Stamped Personalization
+Transform Your Vintage Silver Spoons with this Spoon Hook Craft using Stamped Personalization

 Do you like to hang onto some of Grandma’s old things, just to give you a sense of being close?
 I sure do.
 When my Grandmother passed, I received a full set of beautiful china and two felt-lined boxes of her silverware.

-To me, those items embodied my grandmother who spent her life cooking for her family and teaching us all how to nourish each other with good company and playing cards as a family.
-Unfortunately, I think I’ve only used her china and silver a couple of times in the last three decades since she passed.
+To me, those items embodied my grandmother who spent her life cooking for her family and teaching us all how to nourish each other with good food and good company like playing cards as a family.
+These days, my entertaining is more informal, even paper plates.
+GASP!
+Consequently, I think I’ve only used her china and silver a couple of times in the last three decades since she passed.

 Try this Silver Spoon Craft Today!